Goose66/NSDocs/bond-pg3.md

 7. This node server contains Alpha support for Sidekick Scene Keypads on Bond Bridge Pro.
 Functionality may not behave as expected.

 ### Version History
+3.1.13 - Bug Fixes (2023-02-01)
+- Changed several DEBUG log messages to INFO level
+- Fixed bug in hooking BPUP_EventListener callback for keypad events
+- Added subset to all editors in nodedefs
+- Append key number to name on node creation
+- Fix error when closing BPUP socket
+- Prevent polling from trying to update state for keypads

 3.1.12 - Patch (2023-01-27)
 - Quick fix for bad removal of files